galaxyproject/galaxy-hub/src/events/2020-06-sgci/index.md

 ---
-title: "Overview of the Galaxy Project platform"
+title: "Galaxy: Powering Science from the Desktop to Global Cyberinfrastructure"
 date: "2020-06-10"
 days: 1
 tease: "The ins and outs of the Galaxy platform"